henriqueflores12/selecting-elements-usisng-id-attributes/README.md

-# mountague-house
-using a variable to store number ...
+# selecting elements using id attributes